djberg96/pr-zlib/README.md

 clunky side.
 By providing a pure Ruby version, authors can create their own interface as they see fit.

+Update August 2025: Most of the original motivation for this library is no longer relevant today.
+Desktop users of MS Windows typically use the one-click installer which bundles the shared objects it needs.
+In the land of Unix, where most actual production code happens, folks use Docker images for Ruby which either already bundles everything, or they just add it to their Dockerfile.

+But, hey, I paid for this and it works.
+Who knows, maybe it'll be nice to have around someday.

 ## Origins
 This library was the result of a small code bounty that I (Daniel Berger) funded: